Do You Need Insurance to Register a Car? State Rules 2026

 - Texas suspends the registration if the lapse exceeds 60 days; reinstatement requires SR-22 plus a $100 fee.

-The cleanest fix is to bind a new policy before the gap starts and let the insurer file electronically.
-If the lapse already happened, expect to pay reinstatement, possibly carry SR-22 for 1-3 years, and budget for higher premiums on the next policy.
+The best fix is to bind a new policy before any gap opens up and let the insurer file electronically.
+If the lapse already happened, plan on a reinstatement fee, possibly an SR-22 for 1-3 years, and a higher premium on your next policy.

 Out-of-state insurance for in-state registration